MicrosoftDocs/architecture-center/docs/data-guide/technology-choices/data-storage.md

 ## Azure Data Lake Store

-[Azure Data Lake Store](/azure/data-lake-store/) is an enterprise-wide hyper-scale repository for big data analytic workloads.
+[Azure Data Lake Store](/azure/data-lake-store/) is an enterprise-wide hyperscale repository for big data analytic workloads.
 Data Lake enables you to capture data of any size, type, and ingestion speed in one single [secure](/azure/data-lake-store/data-lake-store-overview#DataLakeStoreSecurity) location for operational and exploratory analytics.

 Data Lake Store does not impose any limits on account sizes, file sizes, or the amount of data that can be stored in a data lake.
 Data is stored durably by making multiple copies and there is no limit on the duration of time that the data can be stored in the Data Lake.
 In addition to making multiple copies of files to guard against any unexpected failures, Data lake spreads parts of a file over a number of individual storage servers.
 This improves the read throughput when reading the file in parallel for performing data analytics.